 On your Tuscany tour you should not miss various points of interest near the Leaning Tower of Pisa include Lucca, Florence, Santa Maria della Spina, and Guelph Tower.

 - The Leaning Tower of Pisa stands at a height of 55.86 meters (183.27 feet) on the low side; 56 meters (186.02 feet) on the high side.

 - The tower features a tilt of 3.99 degrees.

 - The construction of the Tower began in the year 1173 and ended in 1399.

 - The Italian name of the Tower is Torre Pendente di Pisa.

 The Leaning Tower of Pisa is located in Pisa, which is in the Tuscany region of Italy, not far from Florence.
-The tower is located in Piazza del Duomo (Piazza of the Cathedral) along with the town’s cathedral and baptistry.
-You can take a taxi or choose to travel in a bus from Pisa airport, located in the proximity of the city center.
+The tower is located in town Piazza del Duomo (Piazza of the Cathedral) along with the town’s cathedral and baptistry.
+You can take a taxi or choose to travel in a bus from the Pisa airport, located in the proximity of the city center.

 Address: Piazza del Duomo, 56126 Pisa, Italy

 Mornings are the best time to beat the crowds, although seeing all the tourists and their photo-ops can be entertaining in itself.
 Summer in Pisa is very hot and humid, but expect rain in fall and winter.